Coping with nerves

 We will all experience some level of anxious feelings, fear and nervousness in our daily lives, it’s pretty much a fact of life.
 However, these feelings can make us uncomfortable, especially when we experience physical symptoms like sweating, feeling sick, blushing and a racing heart.

 Even though this isn’t a full-on anxiety attack or episode, feeling nervous and fearful is not very nice and the physical symptoms can make us feel uneasy, unwell or embarrassed.
-If you experience any of this, then don’t fret, there are ways to manage it…
+If you experience any of these, don’t worry, there are ways to manage it:

 - Tell yourself you’re excited

 We get a lot of the same physical symptoms with excitement, as we do with fear and nervousness.
 There is evidence to suggest that, if we tell ourselves we’re excited, rather than nervous, we don’t actually feel as nervous anymore.
 This is because we re-frame it in our minds and see whatever is scaring us as an opportunity.

 Say to yourself: ‘I am excited about giving this presentation/having this difficult conversation/meeting my targets.’
 This trick, from cognitive behavioural therapy, will ‘flip the switch’, and can take us from fear and anxiety to being

 - Focus, focus, focus

 Concentrating on something else and studying it in detail is a useful tool to help us shift our focus away from the the thing that is making us nervous or anxious.
 Whether you concentrate on a picture, the wall, an animal, or a car, focusing on something else when we feel anxious or nervous can help to calm us down and stop us being distracted.

 - As easy as a walk in the park

 Surrounding yourself with nature can calm your thoughts and relieve some feelings of anxiety.
 If you can, go and walk around for a while – in the park, by the sea or even just round the block.
 You will naturally relax as you exercise and your body releases endorphins.